 Two areas of flexibility you can easily offer are hours worked and where employees work.
 You can allow your team members a bit more flexibility in their schedule, especially since some work simply cannot be done during normal work hours.
 This can lead to such things as split shifts.
 Also, a lot of the work done in tech can be managed remotely.
-Allowing staff to telecommute some or all of the time will go a long way to making them happy.
+(And this was proven even more as many people transitioned to a WFH set up during the pandemic.)
+Allowing your team to telecommute some or all of the time will go a long way to making them happy.

 There is, however, one area you must rule with an iron-clad gauntlet.
 Bullying, hazing and hatred have no place, well, anywhere.
 If you hear of such behaviors, it is your duty to stop them immediately.
-If those same behaviors continue, action must be taken – even if that means firing the offending staff.
+If those same behaviors continue, action must be taken—even if that means firing the offending team member.

-Of course, you may never know of that bullying if your staff doesn’t feel like they can come to you with issues.
-You must foster an environment that tells your staff you have an open door.
-To facilitate this, you might either post specific office hours that are dedicated to staff interaction (where staff members can walk in, unannounced) or you could even work outside of your office, in a common area, during certain periods throughout the work day.
-Without that open door, your department will never trust you or the environment in which they work.
+Of course, you may never know of that bullying if your team doesn’t feel like they can come to you with issues.
+You must foster an environment that tells your team members you have an open door—literally or figuratively.
+To facilitate this, you might either post specific office hours that are dedicated to team interaction (where team members can Slack you, call you or walk in, unannounced).
+Without that open door, your team will never trust you or the environment in which they work.

-If there’s one thing that is certain, the intellectual prowess of the geek must be challenged.
+If there’s one thing that is certain it’s that your technologists want a constant challenge.
 It’s not enough to be left to the daily grind of develop, deploy and repair.
-No, employees must be put to the test in the classroom (or virtual classroom) as well.
-Of course, the education of your staff has the added benefit of giving your team even more skills with which to pull from and allows them to produce more quickly and efficiently while staying on top of best practices and the latest technologies.
-But above all, employees consider paid training a solid benefit.
+No, your team members want dedicated time to learn new skills.
+Of course, empowering your team to upskill has direct benefit to your business.
+It gives them more skills in their quiver and allows them to produce more quickly and efficiently while staying on top of best practices and the latest technologies.
+But above all, technologists consider formally supported upskilling a solid benefit.

 For nearly any major software or platform, you can find a vendor-sponsored certification.
-There are several online platforms that offer on-demand training at affordable prices, as well as traditional classroom-based learning that can run thousands of dollars per.
+There are several online platforms that offer on-demand training as well as traditional classroom-based learning.
 In larger communities, you’ll find user groups that hold regular meetings and often help connect their members to training.